Nervosys/Botnix/docs/languages-frameworks/haskell.section.md

 ## Development environments {#haskell-development-environments}

-In addition to building and installing Haskell software, nixpkgs can also provide development environments for Haskell projects.
-This has the obvious advantage that you benefit from `cache.botnix.org` and no longer need to compile all project dependencies yourself.
+In addition to building and installing Haskell software, botpkgs can also provide development environments for Haskell projects.
+This has the obvious advantage that you benefit from `cache.nixos.org` and no longer need to compile all project dependencies yourself.
 While it is often very useful, this is not the primary use case of our package set.
 Have a look at the section [available package versions](#haskell-available-versions) to learn which